Learn how to protect, respect and care for Thailand's elephants

 If you love animals, don't visit elephant camps that provide rides and shows

-The above video shows happy, healthy elephants in their natural habitat.
-The rest of this article explains what it's like for less fortunate elephants in Thailand and how your awareness can help get those elephants relocated to camps like the one in the video.
+There are plenty of videos showing happy, healthy elephants in their natural habitat.
+This article explains what it's like for less fortunate elephants in Thailand and how your awareness can help get those elephants relocated to camps like the one in the video below.

 Domesticated elephants have been used in Asia for logging, building and transportation for centuries.
 In 1989 logging was banned in Thailand and as a result many mahouts (elephant owners) saw no option other than to take their elephants to the city to earn money.
 Even today, criminal groups buy these out of work elephants and rent them to people who take them into the cities to get money from tourists.